ruiqi777/Stock-Price-Level-Prediction/README.md

-## Course project of APS 1052
-## Artificial Intelligence in Finance: From Neural Networks to Deep Learning
+## Course project of APS 1052: AI in Finance: From Neural Networks to Deep Learning
 ### LSTM Stock Price Level Prediction